reach-sh/reach-lang/non-examples/dev/NOTES.md

 Every participant that occurs in the `parallel_reduce` races to be the one to run the code after the `parallel_reduce`, which they do after the `timeout` is reached.
+(Dan points out that this means that Alice may make a transaction that benefits Bob; and if everyone races to provide it, then the user may have to approve transactions that fail repeatedly, which is a bad UX.)
 However, if any thunk ends with the `until` condition true, then that participant executes the tail and the block is over.

 I'm considering allowing an abbrevation of the form: